prestodb/presto/presto-docs/src/main/sphinx/functions/math.rst

     Compute the Poisson cdf with given lambda (mean) parameter:  P(N <= value; lambda).
     The lambda parameter must be a positive real number (of type DOUBLE) and value must be a non-negative integer.

+.. function:: t_cdf(df, value) -> double

+    Compute the Student's t cdf with given degrees of freedom:  P(N < value; df).
+    The degrees of freedom must be a positive real number and value v must be a real value.

 .. function:: weibull_cdf(a, b, value) -> double

     Compute the Weibull cdf with given parameters a, b: P(N <= value).
 The ``a``